Canyons to Coast Adventure in Sardinia

 Kayak tranquil Lake Cedrino

 Today will be spent kayaking Lake Cedrino, one of the quietest spots in the whole of Sardinia.
 After rushing through deep canyons, endless underground rivers and deep caves, the waters flowing from the Supramonte range merge in this oasis of peace.
 Setting off from a midpoint station, you'll paddle along different sections of the lake, amongst high limestone walls and basaltic columns.
 Enjoy a stop by the Grotta del Guano and the old church of San Pantaleo, dating back to 1600 and reachable only from the water.
-Back in Cala Gonone later in the day, enjoy a few hours at leisure or head into town for some drinks and food.
+If lake conditions are unsuitable due to low water levels, the day will instead begin with a sea kayaking adventure.
+Setting off early to enjoy the morning calm, you’ll paddle along the coast north of Cala Gonone, gliding below dramatic cliffs that separate the town from the secluded beach of Cartoe.
+Pause for a swim and a well-deserved rest before paddling back along the same coastal stretch.
+Whichever option the day offers, you’ll finish around lunchtime, returning to Cala Gonone with the afternoon free.
+You can relax on the beach, go for a swim, take a stroll through town, or simply unwind at your own pace.

 Day 4